 Assess and compare the performance of various DL models in predicting RUL under normal and after the data injection attack has occurred.

-Resilience to FDIA: The ability of models to maintain accuracy despite data manipulation.
+Resilience to FDIA: The ability of models to maintain accuracy despite data manipulation and its magnitude.

 Performance Metrics: Utilize metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and others relevant to RUL prediction.